 They were to follow the herds of buffalo, deer, antelope, whatever.
 They were meat-eating people and then herbs, too.
 They used the herbs as medicine.

 And if you’re not a good worker as a woman your people are going to go hungry.
 You’ve got to learn to store.
-Dry it and store.
+Dry it and store it.
 They dry the meat and they dry everything.
 Why?
-Because we are a people that travels.
+Because we are a people that travel.
 We don’t just stay in one place.

 We had to learn to preserve our food and preserve the animal hides because that’s going to be your tent, your living quarters.
 Some of it’s going to be your clothing and your footwear, your moccasins, your gloves.
 Indians made gloves too.
 An Indian made parka hoods, and everything.
 They’re made out of buckskin.
 The skins of the hides of little creatures like beavers and muskrats and things.
 The mothers used to teach them and you had to learn these things to survive.

-On the sides for the wintertime they put ground or earth around.
-Then the, the snow covers it up and then it’s warm in there.
+On the sides for the wintertime, they put ground or earth around.
+Then the snow covers it up, and then it’s warm in there.
 There’s no air coming out.